BERNIE SANDERS ON EDUCATION

 Bernie voted yes on the Every Child Achieves Act, which is a re-authorization of the Elementary and Secondary Education Act.
 This act allows states to create their own accountability systems for student performance, to strengthen low-performing schools, and to require community-based assessments to focus on areas of student need.
 It also ensures that federal funds are used for early childhood programs.

 While Bernie has neither outright endorsed nor opposed the Common Core, he voted in early 2015 against an anti-Common Core amendment that would “prohibit the federal government from ‘mandating, incentivizing, or coercing’ states into adopting Common Core or any other standards.”
-This indicates that Bernie opposes a repeal of the Common Core standards.

 What does Bernie think about school funding?